chayon1001/coupon-collection/README.md

  1. Install the dependencies: npm install
  2. Set up the environment variables.
- 3. Start the development server: npm run dev
+ 3. Start the development server: npm run dev.

+## Contact
+For any questions or inquiries, please contact us at

+Email: harishankarbarman50@gmail.com.